ut2019nn/ut2019nn.github.io/index.md

 ### Results

-* predicted vs actual
-* compare to other ML models

 As described on the models section, we are choosing the LSTM network because it had  the highest balanced accuracy in the the classification sense (even though it had lowest unbalanced accuracy) and the lowest validation loss.
 The validation loss was at least 4 times lower than random forrest and even more than the fully connected network.